dbpedia/distributed-extraction-framework/README.md

 DBpedia Distributed Extraction Framework
 ==================================

+## We are looking for maintatiner(s) for this project

+If you want to join, express your interest!

+## Description

 This is the distributed version of the [DBpedia Information Extraction Framework](https://github.com/dbpedia/extraction-framework/).
 It uses [Apache Spark](http://spark.apache.org) to extract structured data from Wikipedia in a parallel, distributed manner.

 This is currently a work-in-progress, and the instructions are mostly intended for developers.